fabriziosalmi/alma/docs/ARCHITECTURE.md

-# AI-CDN Architecture
+# ALMA Architecture

-This document provides a comprehensive overview of AI-CDN's architecture, design principles, and implementation details.
+This document provides a comprehensive overview of ALMA's architecture, design principles, and implementation details.

 ## Table of Contents